quicwg/base-drafts/draft-ietf-quic-transport.md

 A single static key can be used across all connections to the same endpoint by generating the proof using a second iteration of a preimage-resistant function that takes three inputs: the static key, a the connection ID for the connection (see {{connection-id}}), and an identifier for the server instance.
-For instance, this could use HMAC {{?RFC2104}} (for example, HMAC(static_key, server_id || connection_id)), HKDF {{?RFC5869}} (for example, using the static key as input keying material, with server and connection identifiers as salt).
+A server could use HMAC {{?RFC2104}} (for example, HMAC(static_key, server_id ||
+connection_id)) or HKDF {{?RFC5869}} (for example, using the static key as input keying material, with server and connection identifiers as salt).
 The output of this function is truncated to 16 octets to produce a valid proof, then hashed again to produce the Public Reset Verifier, which is included in the transport parameters.

 A server that loses state and is forced to generate a Public Reset can use the same method to generate a valid Public Reset Proof.
 The connection ID comes